FAIRsharing/FAIRsharing-client/README.md

 # FAIRsharing-client
-Mular-based components for the FAIRsharing web user interface
+Modular-based components for the FAIRsharing web user interface